Epigraph (literature)

-In literature, an epigraph is a phrase, quotation, or poem that is set at the beginning of a document, monograph or section thereof.
+In literature, an epigraph is a phrase, quotation, or poem that is set at the beginning of a document, monograph or section or chapter thereof.
 The epigraph may serve as a preface to the work; as a summary; as a counter-example; or as a link from the work to a wider literary canon, with the purpose of either inviting comparison or enlisting a conventional context.

-A book may have an overall epigraphy that is part of the front matter, or one for each chapter.
+A book may have an overall epigraph that is part of the front matter, one for each chapter, or both.